History of Get Out in Timeline

 January 23, 2017: Get Out Premieres at Sundance Film Festival

-February 24, 2017: Theatrical Release of Get Out in the United States
+February 24, 2017: Get Out Theatrical Release in the United States

 March 2017: Get Out Crosses $100 Million Domestically

-In March 2017, Get Out crossed the $100 million mark domestically, making Jordan Peele the first black writer-director to achieve this with his debut movie.
-It was also declared a "cultural phenomenon" by the Los Angeles Times.
+In March 2017, three weeks after its release, Get Out crossed the $100 million mark domestically, making Jordan Peele the first black writer-director to achieve this with his debut movie.

 April 8, 2017: Get Out Becomes Highest-Grossing Film Domestically Directed by a Black Filmmaker

-On April 8, 2017, Get Out became the highest-grossing film domestically directed by a black filmmaker, surpassing Straight Outta Compton.
+On April 8, 2017, Get Out became the highest-grossing film domestically directed by a black filmmaker, surpassing F. Gary Gray's Straight Outta Compton.

-In 2017, Get Out received critical acclaim, holding a 98% approval rating on Rotten Tomatoes and being the highest-rated wide release of the year on the site.
-It also received "universal acclaim" on Metacritic with a score of 85/100.
+In 2017, Get Out received highly positive reviews, earning a 98% approval rating on Rotten Tomatoes and an average weighted score of 85 on Metacritic, indicating "universal acclaim".
+It was the highest-rated wide release of the year on Rotten Tomatoes.

 2017: Release of Get Out

-In 2017, Get Out, a psychological horror film written and directed by Jordan Peele, was released.
-The film follows a young black man who uncovers shocking secrets when he meets his white girlfriend's family.
+In 2017, Get Out, an American psychological horror film written, co-produced, and directed by Jordan Peele, was released.
+The film stars Daniel Kaluuya, Allison Williams, and others, and follows a young black man who uncovers shocking secrets when he meets his white girlfriend's family.

 March 3, 2018: Get Out Wins at Independent Spirit Awards

-On March 3, 2018, Jordan Peele won Best Director and Get Out won Best Picture at the 33rd Independent Spirit Awards.
+On March 3, 2018, Jordan Peele won the Best Director Award, and Get Out won Best Picture at the 33rd Independent Spirit Awards.

-In 2018, IndieWire writers ranked the script for Get Out the third-best American screenplay of the 21st century.
+In 2018, IndieWire writers ranked the script of Get Out as the third best American screenplay of the 21st century.

 2018: Soundtrack Released on Vinyl

-In 2018, the soundtrack for Get Out was released on vinyl by Waxwork Records, featuring an exclusive essay by Jordan Peele.
+In 2018, the Get Out soundtrack was released on vinyl for the first time by Waxwork Records, including an exclusive essay by Jordan Peele.

 In 2021, the Writers Guild of America ranked the screenplay for Get Out as the greatest of the 21st century so far.